daekun0920/house-party/README.md

-# Music-party
+# House-party

-Music-party is a p2p music player implemented by Spotify API.
+House-party is a p2p music player implemented by Spotify API.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.